zhuowenzhao/boltz/docs/training.md

 python msa.py --msadir YOUR_MSA_DIR --outdir YOUR_OUTPUT_DIR --redis-port 7777
 ```

-> Important: the script looks for `.a3m` files in the directory, make sure to match this extension and file format.
+> Important: the script looks for `.a3m` or `.a3m.gz` files in the directory, make sure to match this extension and file format.

 #### Step 7: Process structures